IllusionMods/KeelPlugins/README.md

 #### AnimeAssAssistant
 An assistant to help you manage your huge card collections.
-It provides a few shortcuts that let you go through your cards quickly, while deciding which cards to keep.
+It provides a few shortcuts that let you go through your cards quickly while deciding which cards to keep.

 #### CharaStateX
 Allows editing the state of multiple studio characters simultaneously.